Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Theoretical aspects of IMF formation

 where $A_S$ is the mean mass number determining the center of Gaussian functions; and $K_i$, $\sigma_i$, and D$_i$ are the intensity, dispersion and position parameters of the $i^{th}$ Gaussian functions.
 The indexes $AS$, $S$ designate the asymmetric and symmetric components.

-The CRISP code works on an event-by-event basis, and therefore the parameter $A_S$ in Eq.3 is completely determined by the mass of the fissioning nucleus $A_f$, that is, $A_S=A_f/2$.
-The quantities $A_S$ + D$_{iAS}$ = A$_H$ and $A_S$ - D$_{iAS}$ = A$_L$, where $A_H$ and $A_L$ are the masses of the heavy and light fragment, respectively, determine the positions of the heavy and light peaks of the asymmetric components on the mass scale.
-The values of A$_H$ + A$_L$=2$A_S$ is treated as the masses of nuclei that undergo fission in the respective channel.
+The CRISP code works on an event-by-event basis, and therefore, the parameter $A_S$ in Eq.
+(3) is completely determined by the mass of the fissioning nucleus $A_f$, that is, $A_S=A_f/2$.
+The positions of the heavy and light peaks of the asymmetric components in the mass scale are given by the quantities $A_S$ + D$_{iAS}$ = A$_H$ and $A_S$ - D$_{iAS}$ = A$_L$, where $A_H$ and $A_L$ are the masses of the heavy and light fragment, respectively.
+The values of A$_H$ + A$_L$=2$A_S$ are treated as the mass of the undergoing fission nuclei in the respective channel.

-One important observable of fission is the charge distribution of a given isobaric chain with mass number $A$.
-It is assumed that the charge distribution of the fission fragments is well described by a Gaussian function characterized by the most probable charge, $Z_p$, of an isobaric chains $A$ (centroid of the Gaussian function) and the associate width parameter, $\Gamma_z$ of the distribution as following \cite{Kudo, Duijvestijn}:
+One important observable in the fission process is the charge distribution of a given isobaric chain with mass number $A$.
+It is assumed that this charge distribution is well described by a Gaussian function characterized by the most probable charge $Z_p$ of an isobaric chain with mass $A$ (centroid of the Gaussian function) and the associate width parameter $\Gamma_z$ of the distribution as following \cite{Kudo,Duijvestijn}:

-where $\sigma_{A,Z}$ is the independent cross section of the nuclide, $Z,A$.
+where $\sigma_{A,Z}$ is the independent cross section of the nuclide with charge $Z$ and mass $A$.